cometbft/cometbft/docs/qa/v034/README.md

 ### Examining latencies

-In the section and the remaining, we provide the results of the _200 mode test_.
+In this section and the remaining, we provide the results of the _200 node test_.
 Each section is divided into three parts, reporting on the homogeneous network (all CometBFT nodes), mixed network with 1/3 of Tendermint Core nodes, and mixed network with 2/3 of Tendermint Core nodes.

-On each of the three networks, the experiment consisted of 4 or 5 runs, with the goal to make sure the data obtained is consistent.
+On each of the three networks, the experiment consists of 4 or 5 runs, with the goal to make sure the data obtained is consistent.
-On each of the networks, we picked only one representative run, for which the results are presented.
+On each of the networks, we pick only one representative run, and present the results for that run.

 #### CometBFT Homogeneous network